 Cave hotels in Cappadocia operate within a design constraint that is simultaneously their greatest asset and their most demanding discipline: you cannot fundamentally alter the rock.
 The tufa walls, irregular ceiling heights, and curved geometries of carved chambers set the terms for every design decision that follows.
 Properties that work with these constraints tend to produce spaces with a tactile coherence that no conventional construction can replicate.
 The thermal mass of the rock maintains interior temperatures with minimal mechanical assistance, meaning that mid-summer heat and winter cold are both moderated by the stone itself rather than by industrial climate systems alone.

-For travellers whose interest in design-led accommodation extends across Turkey, the contrast with coastal properties is instructive.
+For travellers interested in design-led accommodation across Turkey, the contrast with coastal properties is instructive.
 Hotels like MACAKIZI BODRUM in Bodrum and Alavya in Alacati pursue a Aegean design vocabulary of whitewash, timber, and sea light, while Ahãma in Göcek takes a different approach to boutique coastal positioning.
 Cappadocia's cave hotels operate in a completely separate register, where geological material rather than architectural ambition is the primary design ingredient.

 Placing Hu of Cappadocia in Turkey's Premium Hotel Tier